thindil/hunter/README.md

    https://github.com/thindil/tashy

    **Important:** To build this version of Hunter the best version is 8.6.7.
-   Ealier version may not works due to lack of some bindings and newer version may bring incompatibility changes.
+   Ealier version may not works due to lack of some bindings and a newer version may bring incompatibility changes.

 * File command (libmagic) development files.
 It can have different names in